Fisheries Accounting: Integrating Stock Assessment

 Recruitment and natural growth

+Recruitment is the process by which new individuals enter the fishable stock, typically defined as reaching a specified age or size[7].
 Natural growth in asset accounting terms encompasses both recruitment (new individuals) and somatic growth (increase in size of existing individuals).
-The SEEA CF states that for renewable natural resources such as fish stocks, "the primary addition to stock is natural growth, encompassing recruitment (new individuals joining the stock) and biomass increase (growth of existing individuals)"[9].
+The SEEA CF establishes that for renewable natural resources such as fish stocks, the primary addition to stock is natural growth, encompassing recruitment and somatic growth[8].
 For comprehensive treatment of natural resource additions, see TG-3.2 Flows from Environment to Economy.

 Fishing and natural mortality

 Fishing mortality (F) is the instantaneous rate of death due to fishing.
-It is typically expressed as a proportion of the stock removed per unit time.
-Natural mortality (M) is the instantaneous rate of death from all causes other than fishing, including predation, disease, senescence, and starvation[11].
+Natural mortality (M) is the instantaneous rate of death from all other causes (predation, disease, senescence, starvation)[10].
+Total mortality Z = F + M.

 Maximum sustainable yield and reference points

-Maximum sustainable yield (MSY) is the largest average catch that can theoretically be removed from a stock on a sustained basis under prevailing environmental conditions[13].
-MSY represents a balance point where natural growth exactly replaces removal by fishing.
+Maximum sustainable yield (MSY) is the largest average catch that can theoretically be removed from a stock on a sustained basis under prevailing environmental conditions[11].
+The SEEA CF describes it as the point "where natural growth exactly replaces removal by fishing"[12].

 SDG Target 14.4 specifically references MSY: "restore fish stocks in the shortest time feasible, at least to levels that can produce maximum sustainable yield as determined by their biological characteristics"[13].